 • Back and side sleepers

-The EasySleeper Pillow from Sleep Easy is designed to relieve neck pain, reduce headaches, helps reduce arm numbness and ultimately improve sleep.
+The Original Groove Pillow from Groove is designed to relieve neck pain, reduce headaches, helps reduce arm numbness and ultimately improve sleep.
 This ergonomic pillow has thousands of reviews that support this pillow as one of the best pillows for neck pain UK has to offer.

 This neck pillow includes a central dip for back sleepers and a lateral raise for side sleepers making it suitable for most sleeping positions.
 With its unique design, it is made to promote a neutral spine alignment, improving posture and counteracting the effects of slouching.